iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 *Table 3: Image classification results using the authors' original (invariant) *λ-equitune* implementations, and our modified invariant and equivariant implementations on the ISIC 2018 medical dataset*

-The results on the Prefinetune task can be justified since it is probable that the backbone architectues were not trained on medical datasets in general (potentially due to the privacy-related contstraints).
+The results on the Prefinetune task can be justified since it is probable that the backbone architectures were not trained on medical datasets in general (potentially due to the privacy-related constraints).
 It is surprising that the equivariant implementation performs considerably worse than the invariant methods on the Finetune task.
 This may provide some evidence for arguing that in truly invariant classification tasks, enforcing equivariance properties hurts the model's capacity to differentiate among any of the transformed versions of an image.

 ### 4.6 Extended Natural Language Generation task